theCaiGuy/FudApp/README.md

 <img src="./images/FudLogo.png" width="150">

 ## Project Synopsis
-Füd is a program that seeks to take you out of your daily health routine and discover new things to make your lifestyle healthier and more enjoyable than ever.
-Enter and rate your favorite foods, and Füd will recommend similarly tasting and healthy foods to allow you to explore new things while still enjoying your lifestyle.
+Füd is the recommendation engine for your lifestyle!
+Using AI techniques, Füd will help you get out of your daily health routine and discover new things to make your lifestyle more enjoyable than ever.
+Enter and rate your favorite foods, and Füd will recommend similarly tasting and healthy foods to allow you to explore new things while still enjoying the tastes you love.

 ## Team Members
 | Member                | Photo                                         |